Why should I study this course?

 You will also have the opportunity to undertake a variety of experiences, meet a range of teams that work within the public sector and have the chance to gain first-hand experience and knowledge of the services.

 What will I study?

-You will have practical, directed sport and fitness sessions to develop your physical fitness as well as preparing you for public service selection and work.
+You will also study the human body, components of fitness and methods of training, as well as lifestyle factors and their impact on health and wellbeing.
+You will have practical fitness sessions to develop your physical fitness as well as preparing you for public service selection and work.

 How is the course assessed?

-You will undertake continuous assessment of practical and academic projects and assignments.
-The visits to and presentations from the services are assessed and are a compulsory part of your course and your grade.
+In addition you will undertake continuous assessment of practical and academic projects and assignments.
+The visits to, and presentations from the services, are assessed and are a compulsory part of your course and your grade.

 What will the course prepare me for?

-This course will prepare you for a career in the public sector and uniformed service occupations, including the Police, Fire Service, Army, Navy, RAF, Coastguard and many office-based government jobs.
-You could also progress onto university, with a wide range of subjects to specialise in, such as Law, Criminology, Peace Studies or Sociology.
+This course will prepare you for a career in the public sector and uniformed service occupations, including the Police, Fire Service, Prison Service, Army, Navy, RAF, Coastguard and many government jobs.
+It will give you the skills that are necessary for a career in Uniformed Protective Services, this includes skills that are transferable and important to any career, such as communication and time management.
+You could also progress onto university, with a wide range of subjects to specialise in, such as Law, Criminology, Peace Studies, Sociology, Psychology and many more.

 You must take part in independent private study on a regular basis.
 You will be given regular homework tasks to enhance your learning experience and enable you to achieve the high grades required for further study or employment.